Aging in dogs: Signs your dog is getting old and how to help them

 6. Weight changes

 Whilst weight changes aren’t exclusive to the elderly dog, old dogs are more prone to unexplained weight changes than younger dogs are.
-If you notice weight gain in your dog ask your vet for advice on the best dog food for senior dogs.
-If you notice weight loss, a vet visit is in order to ensure there’s nothing stopping him from being able to gain weight.
+If you notice weight gain in your dog, ask your vet for advice on the best dog food for senior dogs.
+If you notice weight loss, a vet visit is in order to ensure there’s nothing stopping them from being able to gain weight.

 7. Getting out of breath

 Young dogs seem to be able to run all day and barely break out into a pant.
 Your older dog, on the other hand, may struggle more and get out of breath more quickly.
-You may see this as lagging behind on walks.
+You may see this with them lagging behind on walks.

-Many dogs with dark fur will turn grey as they age.
+Many dogs with dark fur will turn gray as they age.
 This usually starts around the muzzle, but can also happen on the chest, neck, back, or legs.

-Going grey is completely normal in dogs, and isn’t anything to worry about.
+Going gray is completely normal in dogs, and isn’t anything to worry about.
 It usually starts at around 7 or 8, but may be later in life.

 There are lots of possible signs that your dog is getting old to look out for, but ultimately, you’re the one that knows your dog best.
 Whilst aging changes are inevitable, it’s best to visit the vet if any changes worry you, as many are signs of underlying diseases.